PostHog/posthog.com/contents/blog/startup-data-stack.md

 ![MVP](../images/blog/startup-data-stack/mvp.png)

-At this stage, startups usually go with the "popular" tools because they're [boring technologies](https://mcfunley.com/choose-boring-technology) that work for other people.
+At this stage, startups usually go with the "popular" tools because they are [boring technologies](https://mcfunley.com/choose-boring-technology) that work for others.
+Complicated solutions aren’t needed, and teams can spend their time building.

-The goal of the data stack at the MVP stage is to get basic data to find out if [what you are building is working](/blog/early-stage-analytics).
-Complicated solutions aren’t needed for this.

 ## The Seed stage data stack

-Your data needs quickly spiral once you reach the Seed stage – as does the complexity and number of tools you need.
+Your data needs start to spiral once you reach the Seed stage – as does the complexity and number of tools you need.
 Why?
 Because it's less obvious how to spend your time and resources.
 Typical questions at this stage include:

 - What features should we prioritize developing?
 - How do we best serve our [ideal customer](/blog/creating-ideal-customer-profile)?
 - How do we optimize our [conversion funnel](/tutorials/funnels)?
 - What channels should we [be advertising on](/blog/dev-marketing-for-startups)?

-You'll need to pull data from a growing number of sources to answer these questions – product analytics, CRM, help desk, ad platform, etc. You'll also utilize more of the features of these sources than before, such as customer engagement and session recordings, generating even more data.
+To answer these questions, you need to pull data from a growing number of sources - product analytics, CRM, help desk, ad platform, payment processors, and more.
+You also begin to utilize more of the features of these sources, such as customer engagement and session recordings, generating even more data.

-This is where [customer data platforms](/docs/integrate/cdp) (CDP) like Segment come in.
+This is where [customer data platforms](/docs/integrate/cdp) (CDPs) like Segment or RudderStack come in.
 CDPs make it easier to bring data together by collecting it from different sources and sending it to various destinations.
 For example, a CDP might collect product data from PostHog, advertising data from Google, and revenue data from Stripe, and send it back to those same tools, a warehouse, or a business intelligence tool like Hex.

 ![Seed](../images/blog/startup-data-stack/seed.png)

-The goal of the stack at this stage is to give insights into how the product and specific features are doing.
-Teams want to answer questions about the product and get basic KPI reporting.
-This enables them to make decisions about what to work on and measure progress towards goals.
+The goal of the stack at this stage is to use data to make better decisions about all aspects of the product.
+This includes:
+- Feature prioritization
+- KPI and progress reporting
+- Marketing strategy, channel and ad targeting
+- Sales forecasting and support

-Moving from individual sources to a CDP makes gathering data faster, but it's also where the rot, begins as complexity and maintenance needs increase.
-Data accuracy problems proliferate at this stage, though for now this isn't a critical issue – engineers just need enough data to know what to prioritize.
+Moving from individual sources to a CDP makes gathering and distributing data faster, but it's also where complexity and maintenance increase rapidly.
+Data accuracy problems proliferate at this stage, though for now, this isn't a critical issue – engineers just need enough data to know what to prioritize.

 ## The Series A data stack

 Series A is where data begins to get serious.
-By serious, I mean (1) you need someone who is responsible for the data stack – normally a head of data, data engineer, or a backend engineer – and (2) accuracy becomes important.
+By serious, I mean:

+1. you need someone responsible for the data stack – normally a head of data, data engineer, or a backend engineer
+2. accuracy becomes a key objective

-Whomever gets the thankless task will see their goal as empowering engineers with data to evaluate the success of what they build.
-To do this, they implement the so-called "modern data stack" which contains four tools:
+Whoever gets the thankless responsibility of the data stack see their goal as empowering engineers with data to evaluate the success of what they build.
+To do this, they implement the so-called "modern data stack" which contains:

 1. A data warehouse to store all the data and act as a single source of truth.
 Options include Snowflake, BigQuery, and RedShift.